Dosage Form: capsule

 Who should not take the Flutamide product?

-You should not take Flutamide if you have liver problems or if you are allergic to it.
-Flutamide is for use only in men; therefore women should not take Flutamide.
+You should not take Flutamide capsules if you have liver problems or if you are allergic to it.
+Flutamide capsules are for useonlyin men, therefore women should not take Flutamide capsules.

 Are there important risks I should know about Flutamide therapy?

 Some men taking the Flutamide product had liver injury and needed to be hospitalized.
-In rare cases, men died because of liver failure while they were taking Flutamide.
-In about half of these cases, the liver failure occurred in the first 3 months that they were taking Flutamide.
+In rare cases, men died because of liver failure while they were taking Flutamide capsules.
+In about half of these cases, the liver failure occurred in the first 3 months that they were taking Flutamide capsules.

 These may be signs of liver failure.